 Endocet is more likely to cause breathing problems in older adults and people who are severely ill, malnourished, or otherwise debilitated.

 If you use oxycodone while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 You should not breastfeed while using this medicine.

 Acetaminophen and oxycodone may pass into breast milk and could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 How should I take Endocet?

 Take Endocet exactly as prescribed.
 Follow all directions on your prescription label.
-Never take this medicine in larger amounts, or for longer than prescribed.
+Oxycodone can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
+Never use Endocet in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Tell your doctor if you feel an increased urge to use more of this medicine.

 What happens if I miss a dose?

-    Since Endocet is taken as needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
+Since Endocet is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?